smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 -----------------------------------------------------
 #### Overlapping Time Periods

-This puzzle is called Overlapping Time Periods, and I find this to be the most challenging puzzle to solve.
+This puzzle is called "Overlapping Time Periods", and I find this to be the most challenging puzzle to solve.
 For this example, I used temporary tables to avoid making a common table expression dependent on another common table expression.
 This allows future developers to quickly review the data sets in the step order and reverse engineer the statement.

 Here is the overlapping time period data.